React Best Practices: Minimizing Side Effects in Your React Components

 - Reduced Complexity: Fewer

-hooks mean less code to manage, improving maintainability and reducing the risk of unintended interactions between effects. - Performance Optimization: Excessive
+useEffecthooks mean less code to manage, improving maintainability and reducing the risk of unintended interactions between effects. - Performance Optimization: Excessive

-calls can trigger unnecessary re-renders.
+useEffectcalls can trigger unnecessary re-renders.
 Keeping them focused ensures efficient component updates.

 State Updates: Tread Carefully

-can be used for state updates, it’s generally recommended to
+While useEffect can be used for state updates, it’s generally recommended to

-hook.
+leverage the core useState hook.
 This keeps your state management logic

 centralized and predictable.